 What should you look for before shipping somewhere remote?

-When your delivery destination is a remote location, speedy delivery options and real-time tracking are vital services.
-That’s why it’s important that your delivery service provider has a large courier network with no need to pass off a package to a third party.
-By skipping handoffs, you avoid potential delays in your delivery or mistakes in tracking.
+When your delivery destination for your non-dangerous good heavy equipment is a remote location, speedy delivery options and real-time tracking are vital services.
+That’s why it’s important that your delivery service provider has a large courier network.

 How fast can you ship to a remote location?